What Is A Domain Name Server And What Does It Do?

 You make your domain name visible to online users by “pointing” your domain name to your web host servers.

-To update the nameservers for your domain, you will need the nameserver settings details provided by your web hosting company (see screenshot below) …
+To set up the nameservers for your domain, you will need the details provided by your web hosting company (see screenshot below) …

-If you need reliable web hosting for your WordPress site, check out the webhosting companies below:
+If you need reliable web hosting for your WordPress site, check out the following webhosting companies:

 - HostGator – HostGator is one of the world’s most popular web hosting companies providing unmetered, reliable bandwidth and disk space for unlimited domains.